 An Interact Consultation is a meeting (usually via video meeting) with an Interact Support trained practitioner.
 The session will help you to become clearer about your options when moving from being in a marriage (marriage and de facto) to being single again or when you are looking for options to save your relationship.

 It is especially helpful for parents who want to avoid family court but need enforceable agreements about parenting and property.

 What happens in an Interact Consultation?

-- Then they will help you clarify what you really want and will use their knowledge of the Family Law system to help you reality test your goals and also identify gaps in your legal advice.
+- Then they will help you clarify what you really want and will use their knowledge of the Family Law system to help you reality test your goals and identify gaps in your legal advice.

-- They help you to put in place a realistic plan to achieve goals that are focused on getting the level of agreement you need for parenting and property in order to move on or strategies to save your relationship if that is your goal.
+- They help you to put in place a realistic plan to achieve goals that are focused on getting the level of agreement you need for parenting and property to move on or strategies to save your relationship if that is your goal.

 Understanding the past:

 You will work with your consultant to identify what has brought you to where you are today.